Compliance & Policy

 Mississippi: No laws or regulations in Mississippi require employers to provide employees with voting leave, but Mississippi law does state that employers can’t take any adverse action against employees because they voted (or chose not to vote).
 Eligible absentee voters can begin casting their ballots 45 days before Election Day.

-Missouri: Unless there are 3 consecutive non-working hours when the polls are open already, employers in Missouri are required to provide employees with at least 3 hours in a row of paid voting leave.
+Missouri: Unless employees have at least 3 consecutive non-working hours when the polls are open, employers in Missouri are required to provide employees with at least 3 hours in a row of paid voting leave.
 Employers, however, can require that employees who wish to exercise their voting leave apply to do so in advance of Election Day, and employers can choose when that voting leave is utilized.
-Beginning the second Tuesday before Election Day, which is October 22nd this cycle, Missouri offers in-person absentee voting in locations designated by local election county election officials.
+Beginning the second Tuesday before Election Day, which is October 22nd this cycle, Missouri offers in-person absentee voting in locations designated by local county election officials.

 Montana: Employers in Montana have no duty to provide employees with voting leave.
 In-person absentee voting in Montana begins 30 days prior to the election.